Physiome/pmrplatform/pmrrepo/README.md

 ## Configuration

-The database source is defined in the `.env` file at the project root, and the binary will make use of the `.env` file found in the current working directory for the values required.
+The database source is defined in the `.env` file at the workspace root, and the binary will make use of the `.env` file found in the current working directory for the values required.
 If modifications to these values are needed, it's recommend that a copy be made to a different